Q&A: About What Cheer Flower Farm

 A graduate of the University of Vermont with a BS in Forestry, Shmase served as a site supervisor for the city of Peabody Mass., where they developed a community garden plan to mitigate storm water and address food deserts.
 Prior to joining the Farm, they helped manage the YMCA's Let's Move! program dedicated to gathering thousands of volunteers on Providence public lands.

-Kaitlyn A. Frolich, Director, Flower Festival (she/her/hers)
+Kaitlyn A. Frolich, Director, Flower Festival (she/her)

 Prior to joining the Farm, Kraczkowski served as the production, harvest and crew manager for RI's oldest flower farm, Robin Hollow Farm, for three seasons.
 She has extensive experience in both non-profit and for-profit farming.
 She is certified in Lean Six Sigma, Green Belt and OSHA 10.
 She believes "food feeds the body but flowers feed the soul."

-Anne Hills Holland, Board Chair
+Anne Hills Holland, Board President & Cofounder (she/her)

-Robert Alan Matthews, Board Director & Festival Committee
+Robert Alan Matthews, Board Member (he/him)

 A former florist, Matthews has headed his eponymous landscape design and gardening firm for nearly 20 years, serving clients across the state.
 In 2013, he won the Design and Execution Award at Rhode Island’s Spring Flower & Garden Show and was named Young Nursery Professional of the Year by the New England Nursery Association.
 Matthews was also the designer behind Providence Preservation Society's famous annual fundraising Bash for many years.

-Mary Shawcross, Board Director
+Mary Shawcross, Board Member (she/hers)

 A native of Oxford England, Mary has been involved in urban gardening, tree planting and beekkeeping since she moved to Providence in 2000.
 She is the manager of the Mount Hope Community Garden, and has planted and maintained more than 100 trees in sidewalk treeboxes under the auspices of the Providence Neighborhood Planting Program (PPNP.org).
 She also serves as a recycling ambassador for SustainPVD.
 At her day job, Mary is a realtor specializing in older homes.